leocg/Hackintosh-Dell-G5-5590/README.md

 - Battery drain after wake from sleep.
 Already tried different methods without success (Optimus Method, Bumblebee Method, GPU Spoof, Flag device in config.plist...
 None of then worked).
 I'm searching for solutions but for now I'm shutting down laptop instead of putting to sleep.
 - Quicktime and iTunes show artifacts while full screen.
 IINA runs fine, tested .mp4, .mkv and .ts movies
+- Sometimes unplugging/replugging power adaptor causes keyboard lag and I have to reboot in order to resolve the issue.
+- Sometimes unplugging/replugging quickly causes laptop to crash.
+I'm testing SSDT-XOSI.aml, found somewhere that it would fix the problem, but didn't resolve it yet.
+- Headphone port don't work with mic.
+I'm researching how to make a custom layout for AppleALC in order to fix it.

 ## WORKING / NOT WORKING